573dave/google_forms_rfp/README.md

 ### 3. Add the Scripts
 1. In the Google Sheet, go to **Extensions > Apps Script**.
+2. In the Apps Script editor, copy and paste the contents of [Code.gs](https://raw.githubusercontent.com/573dave/google_forms_rfp/refs/heads/main/Code.gs) from this repository, replacing the empty "myFunction".
+3. Create another new file for the HTML form:
+   - Click on the **+** icon again and select **HTML**.
-2. Copy and paste the script from this repository (`Code.gs` and `SetupForm.html`) into the Apps Script editor.
+   - Name it `SetupForm` and copy and paste the contents of [SetupForm.html](https://raw.githubusercontent.com/573dave/google_forms_rfp/refs/heads/main/SetupForm.html) from this repository into the editor.
-3. Save and close the editor.
+4. Save both files and close the editor.
-4. Reload the Google Sheet to make sure the script updates are recognized.
+5. Reload the Google Sheet to ensure the script updates are recognized.

 ### 4. Run the Setup Script
 1. In the linked Google Sheet, go to the newly added **Setup Menu** in the toolbar.